The beginner’s guide to sales forecasting

-Companies with better forecasting processes and tools perform better than their peers because they better understand their business drivers and have the ability to shape the outcome of a sales period before that period is closed.
+Companies with more advanced forecasting processes and tools perform better than their peers because they more deeply understand their business drivers and can shape the outcome of a sales period before the period closes.

 It can be difficult to produce a consistently accurate sales forecast.
-Some of the most common challenges include:
+Here are some of the top sales forecasting challenges to avoid:

-Although producing a quality sales forecast does rely to a small degree on the forecaster making good decisions about how to use the data, in general, companies rely more on judgement and less on credible predictive analytics than they should.
-Companies forecasting with simple arithmetic pipeline weightings, for example, may miss the nuances of the real drivers of accuracy, which may be headcount, pricing decisions, or route-to-market points of emphasis.
+Although producing a quality sales forecast does rely to a small degree on the forecaster making good decisions about how to use the data, in general, companies rely more on judgment and less on credible predictive analytics than they should.

-When a sales forecast isn’t generated in a way that makes it useful for stakeholders across the company, it becomes far less effective than it should be.
-A good forecast should produce data that’s relevant to multiple teams, and understandable by them.
+When a sales forecast isn’t generated in a way useful for stakeholders across the company, it becomes far less effective than it should be.
+A good forecast should produce relevant and understandable data for multiple teams.

 To forecast across the enterprise, a company needs different elements from each business function.
 Here’s what different functions can contribute to the sales forecast: